 It didn’t come as a surprise though, because that’s the specialty of birds.
 They defy gravity and rise up into the sky.
 How wonderful it is!

-Here I have listed 10 surefire tips that will help you to make better photographs of birds in flight.
+Here I have listed 10 surefire tips that will help you with photographing birds in flight.
 The more you practice, the better your photographs will turn out.

 Birds normally have the predictable flight behaviour.
 It requires observation.
 The more you observe them more you understand about their behaviour.